Aantrreksh/sql-query/catalog_management.md

 LOCATION cos://us-geo/sql/customers_partitioned.csv
 ```

-Automatic schema detection also recognizes paritioned tables from the structure of the object names, so the same table definition is created from the following statement:
+Automatic schema detection also recognizes partitioned tables from the structure of the object names, so the same table definition is created from the following statement:

 ```sql
 CREATE TABLE customers